sordina/launchtext/README.md

 The Launchpad must be plugged in before starting the app.

+## Web-Interface

+An ADVANCED web-interface is started on http://localhost:9876 which allows updating of the currently displayed message.
+This can be nicely automated with Curl, or something similar:

+    curl -s -X POST --data "message=Hello World!   " http://10.255.0.216:9876

 ## Controls (Side-Buttons)

     'stop'   - Pauses and unpauses the text